Aliya-Begum/neogcamp-mark11/README.md

 # Is Your Birthday Lucky

 This web app is just for fun.
-This app will tell you whether you birthday is lucky or not.
+This app will tell you whether your birthday is lucky or not.
 This app made with HTML, CSS and JavaScript.

 So, let's share with your friends and have some fun.
 ## How to use this website: